Support your learners to develop mental models and deepen understanding of metallic structure and bonding

 Read more about how to use Johnstone’s triangle in your teaching with these articles:

-For a more in-depth overview, Norman Reid’s book The Johnstone Triangle: The Key to Understanding Chemistry is available to read online.
+Norman Reid’s book The Johnstone Triangle: The Key to Understanding Chemistry provides an more in-depth overview, the first chapter is available to read online.

 Johnstone’s triangle and this resource